Highpoint2000/LiveMap/README.md

 ## Important notes:

-- The size and position of the popup window can be set in the script
 - A first display occurs as soon as a first PI code has been detected.
 The display is further specified when a station ID is received and updated dynamically when changes occur.
+- The position of the pop-up window can be changed by pressing the border and moving the window.
+By pressing and dragging the blue triangle in the lower right corner, the size of the window can be adjusted.

+## History:

+### v1.0

+- first edition